Eesti keeles

 Mutual co-operation

-The relations between Estonia and Turkey are good and are developing stably.
+The relations between Estonia and Turkey have always been good and are currently developing stably.
 Continuous progress in political, defence, economic and cultural co-operation is essential to Estonia.
-Mutual understanding between Estonia and Turkey is enhanced by a geo-strategic similarity, similar positions on most international issues and constructive co-operation in international organisations.
+Mutual understanding between Estonia and Turkey is enhanced by their geostrategic similarity, similar positions on most international issues and constructive co-operation in international organisations.

 Economic relations